-At the completion of every contract where the tender documents identified a performance evaluation review will be performed for Good and Services, the Director or Manager must complete a vendor performance evaluation.
+At the completion of every contract where the tender documents identified a performance evaluation review will be performed for goods and services, the Director or Manager must complete a vendor performance evaluation.
 Such evaluation must be kept in accordance with the Town's records management and retention polices and be available for review.

 - a) The Department Director shall document evidence and advise the Purchasing Officer in writing where the performance of a supplier has been unsatisfactory in terms of failure to meet contract specifications, terms and conditions or for Health and Safety violations.
-Documented poor performance or nonperformance on any Town Contract may be used to determine the eligibility of a Vendor to (a) continue to provide Good or Services to the Town on a current Contract (b) remain a qualified Vendor; and (c) participate in future procurements as set out in Part 4.13 (Bidder Eligibility). - b) The pre-qualification of a contractor shall be reviewed and suspended by the Department Director where the Director becomes aware of:

-- i. unsatisfactory performance on Town contracted works; - ii. material adverse change in a contractor's technical, financial, managerial or organizational capability. - c) The Purchasing Coordinator and Purchasing Officer may, in consultation with the Town Solicitor, prohibit an unsatisfactory supplier/existing pre-qualified contractor from bidding on future Contracts for a period of up to three years.
+Documented poor performance or non-performance on any Town contract may be used to determine the eligibility of a Vendor to: (a) continue to provide goods or services to the Town on a current contract, (b) remain a qualified Vendor, and (c) participate in future procurements as set out in Part 4.13 (Bidder Eligibility). - b) The pre-qualification of a contractor shall be reviewed and suspended by the Department Director where the Director becomes aware of: - i) Unsatisfactory performance on Town contracted works; - ii) Material adverse change in a contractor's technical, financial, managerial or organizational capability. - c) The Purchasing Coordinator and Purchasing Officer may, in consultation with the Town Solicitor, prohibit and unsatisfactory supplier/existing pre-qualified contractor from bidding on future Contracts for a period of up to three years.

-4.13 ACCESS TO INFORMATION 4.13 Bidder Eligibility
+4.13 Bidder Eligibility